ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

    this can produce a falsely low application-visible measurement of the available network capacity.

-A detailed investigation of this phenomenon is available in {{NOSSDAV12}}.
+How TCP slow-start restart can be avoided by the help of two simultaneous TCP connections is exemplified for Microsoft Smooth Streaming in {{MMSys11}}.

 ###Head-of-Line Blocking {#hol-blocking}